hanyang-hu/S3FVIN/README.md

 # LieFVIN
-Code for paper "Lie Group Forced Variational Integrator Networks for Learning and Control of Robot Systems"
+Modifed from the code for paper "Lie Group Forced Variational Integrator Networks for Learning and Control of Robot Systems".
+The original repository is at https://thaipduong.github.io/LieFVIN/.

 Please check out the paper here: https://arxiv.org/pdf/2211.16006.pdf